10 Black Thinkers, Makers, and Creators Who Changed the World

 In 1853, George worked as a cook at a restaurant in upstate New York when a customer (who also happened to be the pickiest eater ever) complained that his french fries were too thick and demanded another batch.
 Frustrated by this customer, George decided to slice some potatoes super thin, fry them, season them with salt and serve them to this irksome guest.

 Long story short, the customer loved them, word spread, and now lunchtimes worldwide are forever changed for the better.
 George would go on to open up his own restaurant and continue refining his famous potato chip method.
 If only every story about a disgruntled customer ended like this!
-Today, honor Mr. Crum by making homemade potato chips!
+Today, your family can honor Mr. Crum by making homemade potato chips!

 3. George Washington Carver, Agricultural Scientist and Popularizer of Peanut Butter